mcuntz/pyeee/docs/source/userguide.rst

 used if one uses Elementary Effects `only` to distinguish between sensitive (informative) and insensitive (noninformative) model parameters.
-It follows the idea: if one knows that a model is sensitive to a certain parameter, this parameter does not has to be included anymore in further screening.
+It follows the idea: if one knows that a model is sensitive to a certain parameter, this parameter does not have to be included anymore in further screening.
 If a parameter has a large Elementary Effect in one trajectory it will most probably be influential.
 So one does not have to calculate another Elementary